lndecastro/AI_Productivity_Tools/ai_productivity_tools/Topic2_Document_Reading_Summarization_and_Preparation.md

 # 2. Document Reading, Summarization, and Preparation
 In the age of information overload, professionals across all fields face the challenge of efficiently processing and acting on large volumes of text.
-This section introduces practical strategies for leveraging AI tools to read, summarize, and prepare documents with speed and precision.
+This chapter introduces practical strategies for leveraging AI tools to read, summarize, and prepare documents with speed and precision.
 Whether you're reviewing a lengthy report, drafting a business proposal, or turning complex research into accessible insights, generative AI can serve as a powerful assistant.
 Through hands-on exercises and real-world examples, participants will learn how to transform dense content into actionable knowledge using leading tools like ChatGPT, Perplexity AI, and NotebookLM.

 ## 2.1 Objective

-By the end of this session, participants will be able to:
+By the end of this chapter, participants will be able to:

 - Use AI tools to summarize long documents, extract key insights, and draft professional documents.
 - Apply generative AI to their specific work or study context (e.g., education, business, research, law, healthcare, etc.).